For Articles on Rafael Poliquit

 Dec 14, 2014

-After years of hardship Rafael Poliquit of the Philippine Airforce also known as ‘Master Endurance’ finally won the Milo Marathon crown in 2014.
-The 25 year old who is a UAAP Standout for FEU and former national champion over 5000 and 10000m bested some of the legends of the sport.
-Poliquit won in a personal best time of 2:32.29 finish fourth behind three Kenyans who all registered 2:21 but was the first Filipino athlete home.
+After years of hardship, Rafael Poliquit of the Philippine Airforce, also known as ‘Master Endurance,’ finally won the Milo Marathon crown in 2014.
+The 25-year-old who is a UAAP Standout for FEU and former national champion over 5000 and 10000m bested some of the sport’s legends.
+Poliquit won in a personal best time of 2:32.29, finish fourth behind three Kenyans who all registered 2:21 but was the first Filipino athlete home.

-Second was National Record Holder and former SEA Games champion Eduardo Buenavista, 36 (Airforce) was second, Milo Marathon Manila Leg champin Erinio Raquin was third in 2:35.60.
+The second was National Record Holder, and former SEA Games champion Eduardo Buenavista, 36 (Airforce) was second, Milo Marathon Manila Leg champion Erinio Raquin was third 2:35.60.
 While SEA Games bronze medalist Eric Panique faded to fourth place with 2:37.24.
 Followed closely by Noel Tillor and National 10,000m Champion Julius Sermona.

 The Womens Division saw a battle of four former Milo Marathon Queens.
-However it was last years champion Mary Joy Tabal, 25 of Cebu who dusted off the field with a win in 2:51.55 which was well ahead of her nearest pursuer.
+However, last year’s champion Mary Joy Tabal, 25 of Cebu, dusted off the field with a win in 2:51.55, which was well ahead of her nearest pursuer.

-Former multiple Milo women’s champion.
-Double SEA Games champion and National Record Holder Christabel Martes (Baguio), 34 a mother of one.
+Former multiple Milo women’s champions.
+Double SEA Games champion and National Record Holder Christabel Martes (Baguio), 34, a mother of one.
 Made a remarkable comeback to improve this year to second place with a time of 3:03.49.
-She was able to hold off 2011-2012 Milo Champion/ National 10,000m Champion and PATAFA training pool member Mary Grace Delos Santos (Airforce), 27 who clocked 3:05.34 for third place.
-Jhoann Banayag (Army), 32 a former SEA Games champion, multiple milo champion and mother of one made a return this year to finish fourth in 3.07.59.
+She held off 2011-2012 Milo Champion/ National 10,000m Champion and PATAFA training pool member Mary Grace Delos Santos (Airforce), 27, who clocked 3:05.34 for third place.
+Jhoann Banayag (Army), 32, a former SEA Games champion, multiple milo champion, and mother of one, made a return this year to finish fourth in 3.07.59.
 Following closely behind was national triathlete Miscelle Gilbuena (Airforce).
 And Criselyn Jaro (Airforce) one of the three famous Jaro sisters.

 Tabal Trebble, Poliquit defends title in Milo Marathon Finals